5 Leadership Mistakes (and how to fix them)

 You’re a leader in many ways.
 If you’re a parent, you’re leading your kids.
-When you’re friends come to you for advice, you’re leading your friends.
+When your friends come to you for advice, you’re leading them.
 If you’re a “sole-preneur”, you’re leading yourself.
 When you’re an executive or business owner, you’re leading your team.

-Many roles in life involve some type of leadership.
-You might be surprised by how easily your actions can impact others.
+Many roles in life involve some form of leadership.
+You might be surprised by how easily your actions impact others.
 Considering the many leadership positions you are in, and the huge impact leadership has on others, I invite you to strive to be the best leader you can be.

 It’s easy to unknowingly make leadership mistakes.
 These mistakes can undermine your credibility and effectiveness.

 Take a look at these leadership errors and how to correct them:

 1. Avoiding the truth.
 Avoiding the truth is one of the worst leadership missteps.
 The minute you start lying or not sharing the whole truth you set yourself up for a fall.
 You’ll eventually lose the trust of those who matter to you.
 If they’re unable to believe what you say, how can you expect to lead them successfully?

 - At all costs, tell the truth.
 It doesn’t matter if it makes you unpopular.
 Popularity doesn’t usually win races or battles.
 Be truthful so you can be respected and trusted as a leader.